JPKusumi/GreenfieldPQC/README.md

 GreenfieldPQC enables "future-proof" encryption upgrades with minimal disruption, targeting quantum-resistant primitives for new ("greenfield") projects.
 Key benefits:

 - **Quantum Resistance**: Kusumi512 offers 512-bit keys for symmetric encryption (effective 256-bit security post-Grover), outperforming Threefish-512 in benchmarks (7-9% faster execution, 40-58% less memory).
 Kyber and Dilithium are NIST-standardized for asymmetric needs.
-- **Efficiency**: Optimized for .NET (C#), with low overhead—ideal for high-throughput apps like cloud services, IoT, or data pipelines.
+- **Efficiency**: Optimized for .NET (C#), with low overheadï¿½ideal for high-throughput apps like cloud services, IoT, or data pipelines.
 - **Ease of Adoption**: NuGet integration; bundles oqs.dll for native PQC support (via P/Invoke for Kyber and Dilithium); requires .NET 8+.
 - **Risk Mitigation**: Addresses media "drumbeat" on quantum threats; supports compliance (e.g., FIPS-like standards pending NIST finalization).
 - **Benchmarks Summary**: From BENCHMARKS.md (in repo root), Kusumi512 excels in speed and RAM vs. alternatives, making it a practical "new normal" for 512-bit symmetric crypto.

 Evaluate via a proof-of-concept: Install the package and test Kusumi512 for your workload.
-For ROI, consider avoided breaches in a post-quantum world—contact NIST or consult [xAI's resources](https://x.ai) for broader AI/quantum insights.
+For ROI, consider avoided breaches in a post-quantum worldï¿½contact NIST or consult [xAI's resources](https://x.ai) for broader AI/quantum insights.

 Resources:
-- **Cryptography Basics**: [Wikipedia: Cryptography](https://en.wikipedia.org/wiki/Cryptography) – A high-level intro to encryption concepts.
+- **Cryptography Basics**: [Wikipedia: Cryptography](https://en.wikipedia.org/wiki/Cryptography) ï¿½ A high-level intro to encryption concepts.
-- **Symmetric vs. Asymmetric Encryption**: [Khan Academy: Cryptography](https://www.khanacademy.org/computing/computer-science/cryptography) – Free videos explaining keys, ciphers, and hashes.
+- **Symmetric vs. Asymmetric Encryption**: [Khan Academy: Cryptography](https://www.khanacademy.org/computing/computer-science/cryptography) ï¿½ Free videos explaining keys, ciphers, and hashes.
-- **Quantum Threats**: [NIST Post-Quantum Cryptography](https://csrc.nist.gov/projects/post-quantum-cryptography) – Explains why quantum computers could break current encryption and the shift to PQC.
+- **Quantum Threats**: [NIST Post-Quantum Cryptography](https://csrc.nist.gov/projects/post-quantum-cryptography) ï¿½ Explains why quantum computers could break current encryption and the shift to PQC.
-- **Quantum Computing Primer**: [IBM: What is Quantum Computing?](https://www.ibm.com/topics/quantum-computing) – Simple explanation of the "quantum threat" in news stories.
+- **Quantum Computing Primer**: [IBM: What is Quantum Computing?](https://www.ibm.com/topics/quantum-computing) ï¿½ Simple explanation of the "quantum threat" in news stories.
-- **Why Larger Keys Matter**: [Cloudflare: Post-Quantum Cryptography](https://blog.cloudflare.com/post-quantum-cryptography/) – Real-world context on urgency without deep math.
+- **Why Larger Keys Matter**: [Cloudflare: Post-Quantum Cryptography](https://blog.cloudflare.com/post-quantum-cryptography/) ï¿½ Real-world context on urgency without deep math.

 ## End-to-End Example

-Alice and Bob are old friends who love sharing secrets, but in this digital age, they're paranoid about eavesdroppers—like quantum computers that could one day crack traditional key exchanges.
+Alice and Bob are old friends who love sharing secrets, but in this digital age, they're paranoid about eavesdroppersï¿½like quantum computers that could one day crack traditional key exchanges.
 Alice wants to send Bob some confidential photos from their latest adventure, but she needs a super-secure way to encrypt them using her new favorite symmetric cipher, Kusumi512, which requires a 512-bit shared key.
 The problem?
 They don't have a secure way to agree on that key over the internet without someone intercepting it.

 Enter Kyber, the post-quantum hero of key encapsulation mechanisms (KEMs).
 It's like a magical lockbox that's safe even from future quantum villains.
 Here's how their story unfolds:

-1. **Alice Prepares the Lockbox**: Alice generates a Kyber key pair on her computer—a public key (like an open lock anyone can see) and a private key (the secret code to unlock it).
+1. **Alice Prepares the Lockbox**: Alice generates a Kyber key pair on her computerï¿½a public key (like an open lock anyone can see) and a private key (the secret code to unlock it).
 She sends the public key to Bob over the open internet.
 No worries if someone like Eve intercepts it; the public key is useless without the private one.

 2. **Bob Seals the Secret**: Bob receives Alice's public key and decides on a random shared secret (this will become their 512-bit Kusumi512 key).
-Using Kyber, he "encapsulates" this secret inside a ciphertext—a digital envelope sealed with Alice's public key.
+Using Kyber, he "encapsulates" this secret inside a ciphertextï¿½a digital envelope sealed with Alice's public key.
 Only Alice can open it.
 Bob sends this ciphertext back to Alice.

 3. **Alice Unlocks the Secret**: Alice uses her private key to "decapsulate" the ciphertext, revealing the exact shared secret Bob chose.
 Now both Alice and Bob have the same 512-bit key, and Eve (even with a quantum computer) can't figure it out because Kyber's lattice-based math is too tricky for Shor's algorithm.